Tirumangalam, Madurai: Transportation

 Periyar busstand, Arapalayam busstand, Mattuthavani MGR busstand, Anna Busstand, Usilampatti, Virudhunagar, Sholavandan and Vadipatti.

 The government transport operates TNSTC buses and private travels operate semi sleeper buses such as PARVEEN, KPN everyday to Chennai.
 There are also private bus services such as Velmurugan transports, Sri Jaya Vilas Transport and Sri Balaji Roadlines operated on daily basis to all major cities.

 All passenger trains running between Madurai, Tirunelveli, Nagercoil, Kollam (Quilon) stop at Tirumangalam.
 Nearest Airport is Madurai International Airport, at Avaniapuram, 15 km from the town.

 The all new AC urban buses used to start their services from Tirumangalam to Arappalayam Bus Terminus in Madurai.
 Travel distance of 22 km approximately for a one way trip.

 Educational institutions

-Tirumangalam acts as a central hub for education with more than 6 higher secondary schools providing a gateway for all the surrounding villages.
-Educational institutions have been providing education to thousands of people around the district since 1908.P.K.N.
-HIGHER SECONDARY SCHOOL, 113 YEARS COMPLETED OLDEST SCHOOL branch of P.K.N.
-ARTS & SCIENCE College is also situated in this town.
+Tirumangalam has more than 6 higher secondary schools.
+Educational institutions have been providing education to thousands of people around the district since 1908.

-It has a Government Homeopathy college, one of two in Tamil Nadu.
-Special sports training available in government schools.
-And also now, Tirumangalam has Government Arts Colleges.
-P.K.N Matric Higher secondary schoo, Tirumagalam, Madurai district is also here.